DavidRambo/dnr-hugo/content/portfolio/cv/index.md

 ## Teaching

+### Future Courses
+"Play It Again: Recursive Forms and Narrative," Global Cultural Studies Major in the Program in Literature, Fall 2021.

+"Whitehead with Contemporary Theory," Graduate Seminar in the Program in Literature, co-instructor with Mark Hansen, Fall 2021.

 ### Instructor
+"Being Artificial," Global Cultural Studies Major in the Program in Literature, Spring 2021.

 “Technics and Galactic Capital,” Global Cultural Studies Major in the Program in Literature, Spring 2016.

 “Breathing Electricity: Cyberspace on Page and Screen,” Global Cultural Studies Major in the Program in Literature, Spring 2015.